-All children will start the new academic year at 8.40am on Tuesday 5 September and should be on the school premises no later than 8.30am.
+All children will start the new academic year at 8.40am on Tuesday 3 September 2024 and should be on the school premises no later than 8.30am.
 We ask that parents of children new to the school do not remain with their child.
-Our staff will greet you on the MUGA (outside main reception) and receive your child and settle him/her into school.
+Our staff will greet you on the MUGA (outside main reception) and receive your child and settle him / her into school.

 Break will take place at 10.40am, and students can bring a fruit / vegetable snack.
+We are a no nut school.

 Lunchtime is from 11.50am to 12.40pm for years 5 and 6 and from 12.40pm to 1.30pm for years 7 and 8.
-Year 5's are escorted to lunch for the first few days until they become familiar with the system.
+Year 5 are escorted to lunch for the first few days until they become familiar with the system.

-3.20pm - school ends and children may be collected from either of our two main gates.
+At 3.20pm school ends and children may be collected from either of our two main gates.
 If you wish to collect your child by car, please use our car park (off Regent Avenue).